IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 For example, the verb [`+`&nbsp;plus][nuvoc-plus] has rank `0 0`.
 This means that both the `x` and `y` input arrays are broken down into atoms, added individually, and then collected to the original shape.
-Note that the leading axes of the operands must still agree &mdash; you cannot add incompatible array shapes.
+Note that the leading axes of the operands must still agree&mdash;you cannot add incompatible array shapes.

 By comparison, consider the verb [`#`&nbsp;tally][nuvoc-tally].
-It has rank `_` &mdash; infinity.
+It has rank `_`&mdash;infinity.
 That means that it can take an input array of any rank whatsoever and produce an output without subdividing it.
 This is because tally counts the number of elements in the first axis, so it can work on an array of any rank.